lamba92/bayesian-net-project/README.md

 ## Development

 The project has been divided into three main parts:
-- `utils` folder, which contains:
+- `utils` package, which contains:

-  - `MoralGraph.kt`, which implements a Moral Graph and all the necessary methods needed,
+  - `MoralGraph.kt`, which implements a Moral Graph and all the necessary methods needed.

-  - `BIFToBayesNet.kt`, which implements a BIF file parser that instatiate a BayesNet object from a BIF file (Boolean Domain only),
+  - `BIFToBayesNet.kt`, which implements a BIF file parser that instantiate a BayesNet object from a BIF file (Boolean Domain only).

-  - `Utils.kt` and `WrongDistributionException` files.

-- `CustomDynamicaBayesNet.kt`, which implements the `Rollup Filtering` algorithm focus on two slices at a time.
-To advance the network to the following state *t+1*, where *t* is the current time state, the `forward` method must be executed.
+  - `Utils.kt`, which contains many utility methods.

+- `CustomDynamicaBayesNet` class, which implements the **Rollup Filtering** algorithm.

-- `Inferences.kt`, which instantiates an object which contains the extension of the `Variable Elimination` algorithm required by the project and which exposes the methods
+- `Inferences` object, which instantiates an object which contains the extension of the `Variable Elimination` algorithm required by the project and which exposes the methods.

-  - `order`, which starting from a `BayesianNetwork` returns an appropriate order with which to apply the `Variable Elimination` algorithm,

-  - `calculateVariables` that given the query variables, the evidences and the Bayesian Network, removes from the latter the **irrelevant variables**: every variable that is not an ancestor of a query variable or evidence variable.

-## Resources

-There is also a `resource` folder, which contains all the BIF format hard-coded nets.

-## Graph Representation

-We also used [GraphStream](https://github.com/graphstream/gs-core) to visualize and debug the Variable Elimination algorithm.
+We also used [GraphStream](https://github.com/graphstream/gs-core) to visualize and debug the ordering algorithms.

 Here is an example of a graph before and after undergoing the pruning of a node.